Government House: Maryland Treasure

 A visit to Government House is a visit to the rich and vibrant past that has made Maryland history so exciting.
 This house, the home of the Maryland Governors for 145 years, is alive with the heritage that has enriched Maryland and its people since the founding of the colony in 1634.

 Government House has been the official residence of the Governors of Maryland since 1870.
 Maryland's current governor, Lawrence J. Hogan, Jr., and his family, enjoy the dignity of its public rooms and the comfort of its private quarters.
 It is here that the governors and their wives or official hostesses have greeted and entertained important visitors to the state.
-Some of these illustrious guests have included Mark Twain; Her Royal Highness Queen Elizabeth, the Queen Mother; and Sugar Ray Leonard.
+Some of these illustrious guests have included Mark Twain; Her Majesty Queen Elizabeth The Queen Mother; and Sugar Ray Leonard.

 This is, however, much more than a residence.
 It has been, and continues to be, the center of the political and social life of this beautiful capital city.
 Government House is at the heart of Maryland history and the furnishing, paintings and other items within its walls tell the story of Maryland's rich and glorious past.
 Among its treasures are portraits by Charles Willson Peale, one of America's foremost portrait painters, and furnishings by Potthast, eminent Baltimore furniture makers of the 19th century.
 The house is also decorated with beautiful pieces from around the nation and the world.

 As you see it today, Government House is a Georgian-style country house.
 When it was built in 1870, it was of the fashionable style of the period, a Victorian mansion with a mansard roof.
 Visitors to the house entered through magnificent walnut doors, carved with the Maryland coat of arms and symbols of Maryland industry and agriculture.
 The Victorian library now recalls the original ambience of Government House, and panels and rondels from those doors can be seen there.